 DNA Damage: As we live, DNA is damaged by environmental factors such as toxic agents, pollutants, and sun exposure (Dollemore, 2006).
-This results in deletions of genetic material, and mutations in the DNA that is duplicated in new cells.
+This results in deletions of genetic material, and mutations in the DNA that duplicated cells.
 The accumulation of these errors results in reduced functioning in cells and tissues.